Hanging "Gardens" of Babylon

 The new media installation Hanging "Gardens" of Babylon takes an immersive approach to exploring the correlation of virtual, physical and pictorial space.
 It deals with the concepts of digital simulated landscape, and the role of organic nature in the context of modern "screen-filled" everyday life.
 It questions what are the necessary characteristics of pictorial representations of architectural or natural spaces, in order for them to take on a virtual trait.

-view of the installation at the solo exhibition Hanging "Gardens" of Babylon, Klub Kocka Gallery, Split, Croatia
+installation at the solo exhibition Hanging "Gardens" of Babylon, Klub Kocka Gallery, Split, Croatia

 photos by Glorija Lizde

 This work examines the phenomenon of space as such, and the ways in which man can sense it and intellectually perceive it in the age of everyday use of sophisticated technology and the Internet.
 The work tackles the question whether virtual space is something which has existed since the dawn of time, and thus even since Biblical times, or if it is something that can be generated only through technology.
 This gave rise to the conclusion that virtuality is actually something unrelated to technology, and that technology is only a medium of its presentation through use of the cybernetic space.
 Virtuality is a phenomenon that man has always aspired to summon, in order to unsuccessfully to escape from his own corporeality, materiality, and mortality.
 Once long ago he used art, especially painting, to mediate virtual space, and through the painterly creation of pictorial space, he actually generated virtual space.
 In today's technological age, spatial representations on the wall frescoes of the ancients temples are replaced by computer and smartphone screens, and pictorial space, used with the purpose of synthesizing the virtual, acquires a cybernetic property.